Introduction to smart contract security and hacking in Ethereum

 Take into account that these lists include vulnerabilities and attacks that are relatively basic.
 They're still pretty much valid, even after all these years.
 Still, this is definitely not everything there's to learn.
 To stay up-to-date with the latest type of attacks and vulnerabilities (which can be more complex and interesting), I highly recommend reading newsletters and public reports.

-- Reports by OpenZeppelin
+- OpenZeppelin Defender Advisor

-- Reports by Trail of Bits
+- Reports by OpenZeppelin, ConsenSys Diligence, Trail of Bits, Sigma Prime, Spearbit.

 - Bug Bounty reports by Immunefi